darrenleeweber/github_crawl/README.md

 ## Usage

-Change to a temporary directory where the crawler can write a Sqlite database and any other temporary results, e.g.
+Change to a temporary directory where the crawler can write HTTP cache and other temporary results, e.g.

     $ mkdir -p ~/tmp/github_crawl
     $ cd ~/tmp/github_crawl